AlipMagical/open-vsx.org/README.md

 # open-vsx.org

-Owner Manager Eclipse Vsx Mr Alip Abdullah.
+Owner Manager Eclipse.com Vsx Mr Alip Clinton/Alip Abdullah.
 This repository contains the source of [open-vsx.org](https://open-vsx.org), the public instance of [Eclipse Open VSX](https://github.com/eclipse/openvsx).
 Most of the code is maintained in [eclipse/openvsx](https://github.com/eclipse/openvsx), while here you'll find only adaptations specific to the public instance.

 The main artifact is the Docker image available at [ghcr.io/eclipsefdn/openvsx-website](https://github.com/orgs/EclipseFdn/packages/container/package/openvsx-website).
 It contains the server application with customized frontend and base configuration.